sammy00/2016-learning-node/chapter03/README.md

 apply   | A continuation function with arguments already applied combined with other control flow functions. nextTick  | Calls the callback in the next loop of an event loop—based on process.next Tick in Node.

-> when you're working with the Async control flow methods, all you need is to pass a callback to each asynchronous task and to call this callback when you’re finished, passing in an error object (or null) and whatever data you need
+> when you're working with the Async control flow methods, all you need is to pass a callback to each asynchronous task and to call this callback when you're finished, passing in an error object (or null) and whatever data you need

 ### Command-Line Magic with `Commander`
-+ chain option calls listing out all of the various options supported for the application (demo as `cmd/options.js`)
++ chain option calls listing out all of the various options supported for the application (demo as `cmd/options1.js`)
 + `Commander` supports
   - concatenated short options
   - multiwork option